grype/Ethel/README.md

 - blue nodes represent concrete implementation - which means there's at least one executing method for that path
 - filled blue nodes represent enumerating endpoints

-There's also an inspector extension for visualizing UML of both client and endpoint classes.
+**UML**.
+Inspecting clients, endpoints, or their classes, you also get UML visualization.

 ![UML](resources/gh-uml.png)

 The UML view will show whatever is relevant to the inspected object.
 Inspecting the client object (or its class) gives the most extensive overview.
-Inspecting an endpoint object (or its class) restricts the view to only those classes that either reference or are referenced by the endpoint class.
+Inspecting an endpoint object (or its class) limits the scope to classes that either reference or are referenced by the endpoint class.
 Gray lines here indicate a hierarchical relationship between classes.
 Blue and yellow arrows indicate references to/from other classes.

 ## Etymology